TanmoySG/logsmith-monitor/README.md

 - Docker Container Deployment.
 [Tracking Issues](https://github.com/TanmoySG/logsmith-monitor/issues?q=is%3Aissue+is%3Aopen+label%3Adeployment)
 - logsmith Helper Libraries for JS and Python for easy usage in programs.
 [Tracking Milestone](https://github.com/TanmoySG/logsmith-monitor/milestone/2)

+## Testing and Demo

+To test logsmith-monitor using sample data, refer to the [Test Documentation](./test/README.md)

 ## Some Useful Links